fuzzylabs/vertex-edge/README.md

 ## Setting up data version control

-Next we'll set up data version control.
-This will do two things:

-* Configure DVC locally so that you can version your data.
-* Set up remote storage using a Google Cloud Bucket so that versioned data is stored centrally.

-Before we initialise DVC, we need to do one housekeeping step.
+Before we set up data version control, we need to do one housekeeping step.
 Because this repository has been set up as a fully-working example, it's already got some DVC configuration files, but these files reference our GCP environment, so you'll need to clear these before setting DVC for your environment:

 ```
 ./clear_data.sh
 ```

-With that out of the way, you can go ahead and run
+With that out of the way, you can go ahead and run you can go ahead and run:

 ```
 ./edge.sh dvc init
 ```

+Which does two things:

+* Configure DVC locally so that you can version your data.
+* Set up remote storage using a Google Cloud Bucket so that versioned data is stored centrally.

+At this point, if you're not already familiar with DVC, it may be a good idea to familiarise yourself with this a little before continuing by reading the [DVC official documentation](https://dvc.org/doc).
+Of course, if you'd prefer to defer that to later, you can carry on to training and deploying the model.

 ## Training a model